zarifikram/zarifikram.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Undergraduate junior @[CSE, BUET](https://cse.buet.ac.bd).
 People know me better as `ZIkram`.
 My close ones call me `Ziki`.
-I am seeker of novelty.
-I bring life to everything.
+I am a seeker of novelty.
+I bring life to everything and everyone around me.
+Time management is my specitiality, and therefore I do numorous things -- both academic and extra-curricular -- and still get enough time to check out the latest Pokemon and Zelda games.
+I am a fun person to talk about anything, from [Procedural Content Generation](https://en.wikipedia.org/wiki/Procedural_generation) to [The famous Vaporeon Copypasta](https://knowyourmeme.com/memes/vaporeon).

 <!-- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.